pancaobei/Breast-Cancer-Prediction/README.md

 We aim to visualize key relationships between patient characteristics and survival outcomes, and build a prediction model to assess whether a patient will survive based on various factors such as age, race, and ES/PR status.

+## Dataset
+The dataset used in this project contains anonymized data of patients.
+Each instance consists of various features related to demographics, medical history, and test results.
+The target variable indicates whether the patient is diagnosed with breast cancer or not.

 ## Features

 - Data visualization using **stacked bar charts** and **scatter plots**.